-Many of the organizations we work with are expanding through merger or acquisition or they’re divesting from an established business to become a standalone operation.
-Both groups are strategically different, with the immediacy of the challenge far greater in scenario two.
+Many of the organizations we work with are expanding through M&A or they’re divesting a business so it becomes a standalone operation.
+Both groups have different challenges and some might say divestment is a greater challenge.

-The role we play here is to get the HR and payroll systems designed, built and fully working within the stipulations of the separation agreement.
+Our role is to design HR and payroll systems, which are built to the stipulations of the separation agreement.
 Let’s take a closer look at the two different groups.

-These organizations are often entering new markets, extending global reach or coming together to fight off growing competition.
+These organizations are often entering new markets, expanding globally or coming together to combat increased competition.
 Usually they’re established businesses, each with their own HR, payroll and data teams and processes.
-It is common for there to be reluctance from all sides to relinquish HR team or systems.
-A political discussion.
+It’s common for there to be reluctance from all sides to relinquish their HR team or systems.

-The urgency, as previously mentioned, is less than with a divestment because the functionality for each business remains.
-However, it’s the complexity and lack of workforce visibility that starts to impact business potential that is the concern.
+The urgency is less than with a divestment because the functionality for each business remains.
+However, the complexity and lack of workforce visibility can start to impact the business that is a concern.

-For us, integrating the processes for these merged businesses into a single standardized global process is relatively straight forward.
-We say this as experts with many years’ experience.
-It’s not something we recommend to clients to manage as a one-off project!
+For us, integrating the processes for these merged businesses into a single standardized global process is relatively straightforward as we have many years’ experience.
+We wouldn’t recommend a client to try and manage this themselves as a one-off project!

-To get results fast for clients we’ve brought together years of experience to develop fast track deployment methodologies.
-These combine years of best practice with pre-configured templates to create solutions such as NGA cleaHRsky and the newly launched NGA FastTrack HR & Payroll.
-Both of these will be up and running in less than three months.
+To get quick results for clients, we’ve developed fast track deployment methodologies.
+These combine best practice models with pre-configured templates.
+Solutions such as NGA cleaHRsky and the newly launched NGA FastTrack HR and payroll are prime examples.
+Both can be up and running in less than three months.

 Even understanding what systems exist and knowing where and how data is stored can be a major challenge.
-It’s not atypical for there to be up to 200 HR and payroll systems within a merged business and this was the case with Thyssenkrupp when we started working with the teams there several years ago.
+It’s not atypical for there to be up to 200 HR and payroll systems within a merged business.
+This was the case with Thyssenkrupp when we started working with the teams there several years ago.

-The Thyssenkrupp project is a great example of the complexity that comes when there have been hundreds of M&As over many years, but is is by no means unique.
+The Thyssenkrupp project is a great example of the complexity that comes after hundreds of M&As over the years.
+However, this is by no means unique.
 We’re currently on a major HR transformation journey together.
 Before we could go anywhere we first had to unravel decades of complexity.

-The end destination will be streamlined global HR operations for 150,000 employees in all Thyssenkrupp locations outside of Germany.
-The standardized HR platform will support an estimated 150,000 people who currently have HR administered via several hundred independent HR systems.
-On top, we will manage the payroll for 50,000 employees in countries where the payroll complexity is high, via NGA HR’s BPO Payroll Services.
+The end goal is to have streamlined global HR operations for 150,000 employees in all Thyssenkrupp locations outside of Germany.
+The standardized HR platform will support employees who currently have HR administered via several hundred independent HR systems.
+On top of that, we will manage the payroll for 50,000 employees in countries where the payroll complexity is high, via NGA HR’s BPO Payroll Services.

 Single source data provides managers with workforce visibility previously not possible.
-Analyzed, this can be used to provide highly accurate source data for smart planning.
+Thorough analysis of this accurate data source can help companies plan smartly.

 Without unifying the processes and integrating these with payroll and workforce systems, it would be impossible for businesses like ThyssenKrupp to achieve overriding objectives to act as a single integrated companies.